How to Select a Trucking School Youngsville Pennsylvania

 Class A CDL.
-A Class A Commercial Drivers License is required to drive any vehicle that has a GCWR of greater than 26,000 lbs., including a towed vehicle of more than 10,000 lbs.
-Several of the vehicles that drivers may be able to operate with Class A licenses are:
+A Class A CDL is required to drive any vehicle that has a GCWR of more than 26,000 lbs., including a towed vehicle of greater than 10,000 lbs.
+Some of the vehicles that drivers may be able to operate with Class A licenses are:

 - Interstate or Intrastate Tractor Trailers